Acute Kidney Injury

 • Glomerulonephritis

-• Vasculitis, an inflammation of small blood vessels
+• Vasculitis (inflammation of small blood vessels)

 • Kidney stones

-• Cancers of bladder, prostate, cervix, colon
+• Cancers of the bladder, prostate, cervix, or colon

-• Nerve damage involving the nerves that control the bladder
+• Nerve damage affecting bladder control

 Acute Kidney Injury Risk Factors